Payment card interchange fee and merchant discount antitrust litigation: Opposition

 The Retail Industry Leaders Association (RILA), whose members include many prominent retailers such as Best Buy and Wal-Mart, opted out of the proposed settlement and urged its members to do the same.
 Deborah White, a senior RILA official, said, "RILA and the overwhelming majority of our members agree that the proposed class action settlement is a bad deal for retailers."
-RILA members are legally required to opt out on their own.
+RILA members were legally required to opt out on their own.

-Prior to this settlement, merchants won a major victory against payment processors and card issuers with the passage of the Dodd-Frank financial reform bill.
-Dodd-Frank required the Federal Reserve to write rules for swipe fees on debit card purchases.
-Richard Durbin, the senator from Illinois who was the main proponent of those rules, has called the proposed settlement on credit card swipe fees, "gives Visa and MasterCard free rein to carry on their anti-competitive swipe-fee system with no real constraints and no legal accountability.
+Prior to this settlement, merchants won a major victory against payment processors and card issuers with the passage of the Dodd-Frank financial reform bill, which required the Federal Reserve to write rules for swipe fees on debit card purchases.
+Richard Durbin, the senator from Illinois who was the main proponent of those rules, said that the proposed settlement on credit card swipe fees "gives Visa and MasterCard free rein to carry on their anti-competitive swipe-fee system with no real constraints and no legal accountability.
 This is not a settlement I would agree to.
-I hope that the remaining merchant plaintiffs will review the proposed settlement carefully and think hard about whether it will be good for the future of our credit- and debit-card systems.”
-Barney Frank, a representative from Massachusetts and a primary supporter of legislation to repeal rules on debit card swipe fees said he supports the settlement and stated, "A free-market approach in this area will be better for the economy and all concerned parties.”
+I hope that the remaining merchant plaintiffs will review the proposed settlement carefully and think hard about whether it will be good for the future of our credit- and debit-card systems."
+Barney Frank, a representative from Massachusetts and a primary supporter of legislation to repeal rules on debit card swipe fees, said he supported the settlement, and stated, "A free-market approach in this area will be better for the economy and all concerned parties."

 Appeal

-Immediately after the preliminary approval of the settlement by Judge Gleeson in November 2012 a group of plaintiffs appealed to have it invalidated.
-The plaintiffs argued that the settlement violated their rights by not allowing them to opt out of some provisions.
+Immediately after the preliminary approval of the settlement by Judge Gleeson in November 2012, a group of plaintiffs appealed to have it invalidated.
+They argued that the settlement violated their rights by not allowing them to opt out of some provisions.
 The inability to opt out of litigation releases that bar future suits was an important point of contention.
-Jeff Shinder, a lawyer for the plaintiffs said, "The proposed settlement violates the due process rights of millions of merchants by denying them the ability to opt out of the injunction, and this fundamental issue of law should be addressed now before notice goes out to merchants."
+Jeff Shinder, a lawyer for the plaintiffs, said, "The proposed settlement violates the due process rights of millions of merchants by denying them the ability to opt out of the injunction, and this fundamental issue of law should be addressed now before notice goes out to merchants."

-In January 2013, the United States Court of Appeals for the Second Circuit ruled that any appeals against the settlement that received preliminary approval in November 2012 would not be heard until objections to the settlement are filed and considered by the trial court in September 2013.
+In January 2013, the United States Court of Appeals for the Second Circuit ruled that any appeals against the settlement that received preliminary approval in November 2012 would not be heard until objections to the settlement were filed and considered by the trial court in September 2013.
 The practical effect of this ruling was to allow settlement notices to be sent to eligible merchants.

-In June 2016, the United States Court of Appeals for the Second Circuit overturned the settlement on the ground that class counsel could not adequately represent merchants who has a significant interest in the monetary relief provided by the settlement and merchants who could only benefit from the prospective injunctive relief.
+In June 2016, the United States Court of Appeals for the Second Circuit overturned the settlement, on the ground that class counsel could not adequately represent merchants who have a significant interest in the monetary relief provided by the settlement, nor merchants who could only benefit from the prospective injunctive relief.